 - Top the pico de gallo with roughly a teaspoon of crumbled feta cheese.
-The sharpness of cilantro and onion in the salsa, paired with the spice of the jalapenos, complements the texture of the cheese.
+The salsa’s sharpness of cilantro and onion, paired with the jalapeno spice, complements the cheese’s texture.

 - Close the top and continue to cook for another three to four minutes.